pantheon-icr/devx28683/README.md

 directly accept pull requests.

-Instead, to propose a change, please fork [pantheon-systems/drupal-composer-managed](https://github.com/pantheon-systems/drupal-composer-managed) and submit a PR to that repository.
+Instead, to propose a change, please fork [pantheon-systems/drupal-composer-managed](https://github.com/pantheon-systems/drupal-composer-managed) and submit a PR to that repository